aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settableglobalizationsettings/_index.md

 ```

 Gets the name of "Total" label in the PivotTable.
 You need to override this method when the PivotTable contains two or more PivotFields in the data area.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use PivotGlobalizationSettings.GetColumnLabelsOfPivotTable() method.
 This property will be removed 12 months later since December 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String - The name of "Total" label